akors/nuke-ms/README.en.txt

 Debian GNU/Linux:
     5.0 ("Lenny"):
-    Testing ("Squeeze"):
-    Unstable ("Sid"):
         Install the following packages and their dependencies: build-essentials cmake libboost-system1.35-dev libboost-thread1.35-dev libwxgtk2.8-dev
-        For Debian 5.0 "Squeeze", the Boost libraries are not contained in the official archives, however Debian Backpors provides these packages.
+        The Boost libraries are not contained in the official archives, however Debian Backpors provides these packages.
 Follow the instruction on this site to install the necessary packages: http://www.backports.org/dokuwiki/doku.php?id=instructions .
+    Testing ("Squeeze"), Unstable ("Sid"):
+        Install the following packages and their dependencies: build-essentials cmake libboost-system1.35-dev libboost-thread1.35-dev libwxgtk2.8-dev

 Ubuntu:
-    8.10 ("Intrepid Ibex"):
-    9.04 ("Jaunty Jackalope"):
+    8.10 ("Intrepid Ibex"), 9.04 ("Jaunty Jackalope"):
         Install the following packages and their dependencies: cmake libboost-system1.35-dev libboost-thread1.35-dev libwxgtk2.8-dev
-    8.10 ("Karmic Koala"):
+    9.10 ("Karmic Koala"):
-        TODO
+        Install the following packages and their dependencies: cmake libboost-system-dev libboost-thread-dev libwxgtk2.8-dev

 Fedora:
     TODO